johbud/Prism/README.md

 # Prism Pipeline

-This is the official repository of the Prism Pipeline for Animation and VFX projects.
+This is a fork of the Prism Pipeline for Animation and VFX projects.

 It automates common tasks and simplifies the workflow of the complete project.